avanalperen/Unit-Testing/README.md

 # Unit-Testing
-It is an assignment about Unit Testing for login page in Software Verification and Validation lesson
+It is an assignment about Unit Testing for login page in Software Verification and Validation(SENG324) lesson with contributions of our lecturer Dr.Hilal Haznedar